mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Inheritance.rst

 At this point a LOC account operates exactly the same as a regular account.

-Now we modify the constructor.
+Next we write the LOC constructor.

 .. activecode:: c2b